What is your goal with this blog?

 Most importantly, however, I practice what I preach!
 I invest the same way I recommend that you invest.
 By sticking to a disciplined investment plan of index funds, I was able to weather the Great Recession and have done much better than if I would have tried to guess which individual stocks would pull through.
-Please note that nothing on here is part of a "get rich quick" scheme and I certainly am not telling you how to invest.
-Instead, I talk about the strategies that have made countless investors wealthy such as indexing, dollar cost averaging and taking advantage of the tax benefits of Roth IRAs (among many other things)!
+Please note that nothing on here is part of a "get rich quick" scheme and I certainly am not telling you exactly how to invest.
+Instead, I talk about the strategies that have made countless investors wealthy such as indexing, dollar cost averaging, and taking advantage of the tax benefits of Roth IRAs (among many other things)!

-What is Generation Y?
 Interestingly, many people don't understand what Generation Y is, let alone even know if they are a part of it!
-Most people are familiar with the terms Generation X and Baby Boomer used to described different generations.
+Most people are familiar with the terms Generation X and Baby Boomer which are used to describe different generations.
 Generation Y is a demographic that encompasses those people born between the mid-1970s and early 2000s and it remains a demographic that has long been underserved when it comes to financial advice.

-What is Generation WI$E?
-I like to use the term "Generation WI$E" to described those investors in Generation Y who have become enlightened to the following facts: 1).
+I like to use the term "Generation WI$E" to describe those millennial investors who have become enlightened to the following facts: 1).
 Index funds are the most efficient and cost-effective way to build wealth 2).
 Slow and steady wins the race in investing 3).
-The Wall Street hype machine including the media and many financial commentators typically do more harm than good 4).
-Controlling your emotions is a key step in becoming a successful investing 5).
+The financial media typically does more harm than good 4).
+Controlling your emotions is a key step in becoming a successful investor 5).
 Any individual stock purchases should only be included in a broader diversified basket of dividend-paying equities and should make up less than 40% of your overall asset allocation

 No. I don't recommend individual stocks for a few reasons but namely because I think that index funds offer a more cost-effective and efficient way to wealth than picking individual stocks.
 Secondly, I know very little about the personal financial situation of each reader so that it would be pointless for me to recommend individual equities.
-Lastly, each investor will invest for different reasons and most of the time stock picking is a loser's game given the high costs associated with it, and the desire most investors have to abandon a long-term view by trying to time the market.
+Lastly, each investor invests with different goals and risk tolerances in mind.
+Most of the time stock picking is futile given the high costs associated with it, and the desire most investors have to abandon a long-term view by trying to time the market.
 The only individual stock I own is PepsiCo (PEP) which is the first stock I ever purchased as an 8 year old.